Ministry of Defence Guard Service: OMEC

 In mid 2020 the Operational MGS Employment Contract (OMEC) was introduced to newly recruited officers, this contract saw that on paper officers would earn around £25,000 which is more than what the existing contract offered.
 However the OMEC contract sees that officers get less meal break time and owe more shifts (26 per year) to their management.
+Officers are also made to work a de facto 60 hour work week with many officers being deliberately misled in interviews that they will be working "43 hours a week".
 In addition officers can no longer claim for weekend premiums, and current serving officers on the old MGS contract wishing to transfer or apply for promotion will be moved onto the OMEC contract.
 The MoD are currently not in a position to understand the MGS officer's concerns regarding the dispute which has led to officers in some areas taking industrial action.

 Touch pass protocol

 In August 2022 it was said that officers within the MGS at Devonport Dockyard may strike as the "touch pass protocol" was announced to be brought back after COVID-19 health and safety practices put a stop to it.
 It is said to be due to health and safety concerns.